youssefaltai/task50/README.md

 flask run
 ```

-2. Go to http://127.0.0.1:5000, you should see the app working as expected
+2. Go to http://127.0.0.1:5000, you should see the app working as expected.

 ### Existing the app

-1. Just hit `Ctrl+c` in the terminal window
+1. Just hit `Ctrl+c` in the terminal window and the server will stop.

 ## How everything works